ding2/ding2/README.md

-# Ding News
+# Ding event

-Provide the content type Events and views to display Events in various contexts.
+Provides the "event" content type and its fields.
+The module also defines the different views used to display the events.
+It provides some panel panes and panels variants to better control the layout-

-## Dependencies
+# Dependencies

-Ding Event is dependent on the following module versions:
-- Media 7.x-2.0-unstable6
-- File Entity 7.x-2.0-unstable6

-Out of the box Ding Event use panel layouts provided by the module ding_frontend_layouts.
+It uses the panels layouts provided by ding_latto_frontned, but is not dependent on the latto theme framework.